Late-time asymptotics for the wave equation on extremal Reissner-Nordstr\"om backgrounds: Introduction

 are \textbf{independent} of the retarded time $u$.
 Here, we consider the standard outgoing Eddington--Finkelstein coordinates $(u,r,\omega)$ (with $\omega \in\mathbb{S}^2$).
 The associated constant

-is called the \textit{Newman--Penrose constant} of ${\psi}$ (see \cite{NP1, np2}).
+is called the \textit{Newman--Penrose constant} of ${\psi}$ (see \cite{ np2}).

-The existence of this asymptotic conservation law is an obstruction to inverting the time operator $T$, if the domain of $T$ is taken to be the set of all smooth solutions $\psi$ to the wave equation which satisfy the condition $|r^2\partial_{r}(r\psi)|\in O_{1}(r^0)$ on the initial hypersurface $\Sigma_0$.\footnote{We refer to Section \ref{sec:TheERNManifoldFoliationsAndVectorFields} for a definition of this ``big O notation''.} Indeed, if there is a regular solution $\psi^{(1)}$ to \eqref{eq:waveequation} in the domain of $T$ such that
+The existence of this asymptotic conservation law is an obstruction to inverting the time operator $T$, if the domain of $T$ is taken to be the set of all smooth solutions $\psi$ to the wave equation which satisfy the condition $|r^2\partial_{r}(r\psi)|\in O_{1}(r^0)$ on the initial hypersurface $\Sigma_0$ (see Section \ref{sec:timeint} for more details).\footnote{We also refer to Section \ref{sec:TheERNManifoldFoliationsAndVectorFields} for a definition of this ``big O notation''.} Indeed, if there is a regular solution $\psi^{(1)}$ to \eqref{eq:waveequation} in the domain of $T$ such that

 then we must necessarily have that